 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Rifadin (rifampin)

-- Side Effects
+- Rifadin Side Effects

 - During Pregnancy or Breastfeeding

 - Dosage Information